partkeepr/Scannr/README.md

 ## Barcode Format

 Partkeepr provide the component-imformation by a internal ID in the form of integer values (e.g. "375" for a "2N7000"-Diode).
 The generated barcode have to follow this format.
-The barcode for the example would look like this.
+A corresponding barcode would look like this.

 ![login](docs/barcode_example.png)

 The app is using the Zxing-library to parse the tags.
 You can use any barcode generator providing the following formats.

 | 1D product | 1D industrial | 2D